 Contact Our New York Brain Injury Lawyer

 Experience counts.
 At Scott C. Gottlieb, Injury Law Attorney, our overall goal is to help you obtain the compensation you need following a New York brain injury accident.
-Our Binghamton accident lawyer invites you to consider our three decades of experience and to view our past results.
+Our Binghamton brain injury lawyer invites you to consider our three decades of experience and to view our past results.
 We are happy to discuss your claim in a consultation free of charge.

 If you feel that you or a loved one has suffered due to a preventable brain injury in New York, call our 24-hour answering service at (607) 304-4121 or contact our New York brain injury attorneys via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.